Esonhugh/Attack_Code/Attack_Code.md

 Through these vulnerabilities or simple weak passwords, we can kick in the door of the other party's test environment and collect information.
 We can easily collect some of their preferences.
 Although this is not sensitive information in the production environment, discerning red team members can smell the scent in it.
 For example: the technology stack they like, the weak passwords or password habits they like (like do they prefer 123456 or 111111 or 888888 or prefer other things), test environment configuration/monitoring, etc. Passwords and the like may change, but password preferences won't change quickly.
 (Some people just like Chinese name PinYin + numbers (birthday or 123456) combinations).
 Reusing these collected things and reusing them in formal services or other company services will always bring you unexpected gains.

-I used to feel bad about hacking the other party's test environment, but after careful searching, the problems exposed by the test environment are often more and more sensitive.
+I used to feel bad about hacking the other test environment, but after careful searching, the problems exposed by the test environment are often more and more sensitive.

-In the test environment, we want to move laterally more to production and internal, so we need to pay more attention to public service information in the configuration (such as public databases, public configuration centers, AKSK), permission situations (whether there is transboundary access, etc.) and API documentation (which is difficult to change once finalized), mainly this kind of information that can be reused in other services.
+In the test environment, we want to move laterally more to production and internal, so we need to pay more attention to "sharing data" like public service information in the configuration (such as public databases, public configuration centers, AKSK), permission situations (whether there is transboundary access, etc.) and API documentation (which is difficult to change once finalized), mainly this kind of information that can be reused in other services.
 After all, the test environment itself is not of much value to the red team.

 ## Configs/Creds